 Following the Visual Preference Survey, participants were asked to provide input on other key issues for the Zoning Ordinance update, including how best to streamline the permit approval process, specific land uses needing special regulations, and implementing community development goals in South Merced.
 A memo describing these issues and options for the Zoning Ordinance Update is available for download below.
 Please feel free to provide comments on the memo to City staff at the contact information described under "Public Input" below.

 The City of Merced, with the assistance of a consultant (The Planning Center/DC&E), is working on a comprehensive update to its Zoning Ordinance.
+(The consultant contract ran out in December 2013 and City staff is now continuing the work on the ordinance.)
 The City encourages public participation in this important project that will shape the future of development in Merced.
 As more information is available on this project, it will be posted to this webpage.
 Below are answers to some common questions regarding this project.

 What is the Zoning Ordinance?